What is a Hernia?

 For certain hernias, trusses, corsets, or binders can be used to hold hernias in place.
 These devices hold the hernias in place by applying pressure on the skin and abdominal wall.

 Yes.
 There is a chance that hernias can re-occur.
 There is about a 10 percent chance of that occurring.
 If the initial hernia was treated as an industrial injury, the re-occurrence should also be considered industrial.

 What Benefits can I get as a result of claiming an Industrial Hernia?

-The full array of workers’ compensation benefits are available in hernia claims.
-Injured Workers on accepted workers’ compensation claims are entitled to medical treatment, medical mileage and reimbursements, payment of total temporary disability indemnity for time off, payment of permanent disability indemnity if there is not a complete recovery, entitlement to future medical care if indicated, the provision of a job voucher if indicated, and death benefits for dependents.
+The full array of workers’ compensation benefits is available in hernia claims.
+Injured Workers on accepted workers’ compensation claims are entitled to medical treatment, medical mileage, and reimbursements, payment of total temporary disability indemnity for time off, payment of permanent disability indemnity if there is not a complete recovery, entitlement to future medical care if indicated, the provision of a job voucher if indicated, and death benefits for dependents.

 Am I entitled to a disability award as a result of a Hernia?

 Depending on the result of the surgery, it is possible that one can receive a permanent disability award.
 The AMA Guides 5th Edition to the Evaluation of Permanent Impairment provides a Table that is the initial basis for evaluating impairment resulting from a hernia.